webdenim/material-components-kit/_pages/index.md

           Useful Material Design components.
         </h2>
         <p class="mk-section__description">
-          Material Components Kit complements MDC-Web with components which are not presented in the parent library.
+          Material Components Kit complements MDC Web with components which are not presented in the parent library.
         </p>
       </div>